 The festival of Dussehra usually falls between September-October every year.
-In the year 2017, Dussehra will be celebrated on 30th September.
+In the year 2019, Dussehra will be celebrated between 07th and 26th October.
 To know more about the Festivals of India, click here.

-The intense and breathtaking week-long festivities that happen in the ‘Valley of Living Gods’ – Kullu, become one of the most important and colorful part of the cultural celebrations of the region.
+The intense and breathtaking week-long festivities that happen in the ‘Valley of Living Gods’ – Kullu, become one of the most important and colourful parts of the cultural celebrations of the region.
 Along with the blissful mountain breeze and lush green pastures, the locals perform, with all joy and gaiety, numerous folk dances that present an antique blend of faith and festivity.
-The celebrations of Kullu Dussehra slightly differ from the rest of the country as the celebrations begin when the rest of the country closes the nine day long festival of Navratri and the celebrations last for a period of seven days.
-With myths and stories related to its traditional celebrations all, beautifully capturing the importance of the festival , there are different legends that attribute to the marvelous celebrations of Dussehra in the region.
+The celebrations of Kullu Dussehra slightly differ from the rest of the country as the celebrations begin when the rest of the country closes the nine days long festival of Navratri and the celebrations last for a period of seven days.
+With myths and stories related to its traditional celebrations all, beautifully capturing the importance of the festival, there are different legends that attribute to the marvellous celebrations of Dussehra in the region.